|Vitamin D Deficiency May Be a Modifiable Risk Factor in Women With Endometriosis|

 3Department of Pathology, Isfahan University of Medical Sciences, Isfahan, Iran.

 4Department of Biostatistics and Epidemiology, School of Public Health, Isfahan University of Medical Sciences, Isfahan, Iran

 Keywords : Vitamin D deficiency, Endometriosis, Calcium intake

-Objective: This study examined to determine the levels of 25(OH) D in endometriosis patients and to clarify the association between the endometriosis and intake of calcium and vitamin D dietary.
+Objectives: This study aimed to determine the levels of 25(OH) D in endometriosis patients and to clarify the association between the endometriosis and dietary intake of calcium and vitamin D.

-Results: Our result showed the association between deficiency of 25(OH) D level and endometriosis risk (OR=29.4, P<0.001).
-Also, the intake of dietary calcium was inversely associated with recurrence of endometriosis.
+Results: Our result showed the association between 25(OH) D deficiency and endometriosis risk (odds ratio [OR] = 29.4, P < 0.001).
+The intake of dietary calcium was also inversely associated with recurrence of endometriosis.
 However, this association was not observed between vitamin D intake and endometriosis.